AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXBasicObject/ChangeMode.md

 ICAEXBasicObject.ChangeMode Property
 ====================================
-AutomationML 2.1 APIGets and sets the change mode for a CAEX element (Optional in CAEX).
+Gets and sets the change mode for a CAEX element (Optional in CAEX).

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)